Dimension 1 - Social Strategy

 1.B.1.3.2 The provider collects qualitative data that measures both positive and negative changes for clients and their households.
 Minimum frequency: annually

 Quantitative data and qualitative data both have unique value but also limitations.
 It is relatively easy to verify the accuracy of quantitative data, and it is much easier to aggregate quantitative data for analysis, but quantitative data tell you only what is happening, not why.
-When it collects both quantitative and qualitative client data as well as positive but also negative changes, the provider gains the most insightful and useful information about clients and is able to know with more confidence whether it is achieving its social goals now, but also what steps it needs to take to address any weaknesses that the data reveal.
+When collecting both quantitative and qualitative client outcome data and conduct analysis on positive but also negative changes, the provider gains the most insightful and useful information about clients’ changing behaviours and is able to know with more confidence whether it is achieving its social goals, but also what steps it needs to take to address any weaknesses that the data reveal.

 Scoring guidance

-- The provider collects no outcomes data, but does analyze the data it has on its clients’ financial transactions to look for trends that might indicate whether certain clients are having better or worse outcomes.
+• The provider does not collect client outcomes data annually, but does analyze systematically the data it has on its clients’ financial transactions based on previous outcomes surveys to continue and look for trends that might indicate whether certain client segments are having better or worse outcomes.

-- The provider collects either quantitative or qualitative data on outcomes, but not both.
+• The provider collects consistently and regularly either quantitative or qualitative data on client outcomes, but not both.

-- The provider collects some data on outcomes but it is insufficient to understand whether the provider is creating the types of benefits for clients that it seeks or to understand any negative changes
+• The provider collects consistently and regularly some data on outcomes but it is insufficient to understand whether the provider is creating the types of benefits for clients that it seeks or to understand any negative changes.

-- Score “no” if the provider does not collect data on client outcomes.
+• Score “no” if the provider does not collect any data on client outcomes consistently and/or regularly (at least annually).

-- Note: Collecting data on outputs (e.g., number of loans provided) does NOT constitute outcomes data.
+Note: Collecting data on outputs (e.g., number of loans provided, PAR, outreach, and so forth) does NOT constitute client outcomes data.

 Sources of information